NiluPlatform/go-ethereum/README.md

 state of the network.
 To do so:

 ```
-$ gilu --fast --cache=512 console
+$ geth console
 ```

 This command will:

- * Start gilu in fast sync mode (`--fast`), causing it to download more data in exchange for avoiding processing the entire history of the Ethereum network, which is very CPU intensive.
+ * Start geth in fast sync mode (default, can be changed with the `--syncmode` flag), causing it to download more data in exchange for avoiding processing the entire history of the Ethereum network, which is very CPU intensive.
- * Bump the memory allowance of the database to 512MB (`--cache=512`), which can help significantly in sync times especially for HDD users.
-This flag is optional and you can set it as high or as low as you'd like, though we'd recommend the 512MB - 2GB range.
- * Start up Gilu's built-in interactive [JavaScript console](https://github.com/NiluPlatform/go-nilu/wiki/JavaScript-Console), (via the trailing `console` subcommand) through which you can invoke all official [`web3` methods](https://github.com/ethereum/wiki/wiki/JavaScript-API) as well as Geth's own [management APIs](https://github.com/NiluPlatform/go-nilu/wiki/Management-APIs).
+ * Start up Geth's built-in interactive [JavaScript console](https://github.com/ethereum/go-ethereum/wiki/JavaScript-Console), (via the trailing `console` subcommand) through which you can invoke all official [`web3` methods](https://github.com/ethereum/wiki/wiki/JavaScript-API) as well as Geth's own [management APIs](https://github.com/ethereum/go-ethereum/wiki/Management-APIs).
-   This too is optional and if you leave it out you can always attach to an already running Gilu instance with `gilu attach`.
+   This too is optional and if you leave it out you can always attach to an already running Geth instance with `geth attach`.

 ### Full node on the Ethereum test network